 SCANA Energy, Columbia, SC

-20 metal grid panels 4’ by 6’ to 10’ each, assembled as a transparent maze in headquarters lobby, using memorabilia contributed by employees.
+20 metal grid panels 4’ by 6’ to 10’ each, assembled as a transparent maze in the headquarters lobby, using memorabilia contributed by employees.

 Under One Roof